 11.1 Meetings

 The Board may meet together for the dispatch of business, adjourn and otherwise regulate their meetings as they think fit.
 Questions arising at any meeting shall be decided by a majority of votes.
-In case of an equality of votes, the Chair shall have a second or casting vote.
+In case of an equality of votes, the Chairman shall have a second or casting vote.
 The Secretary General, on the requisition of any five members of The Board shall at any time summon a meeting of The Board.

 11.2 Quorum